-^{9.} For example, chains, pendants, medallions, or any type of clothing and jewelry.
+^{41.} For example, chains, pendants, medallions, or any type of clothing and jewelry.

-^{10.} For example, corn-rows, dreadlocks, Afros, braids, or "doo rags."
+^{42.} For example, corn-rows, dreadlocks, Afros, braids, or "doo rags."

-^{11.} But see Eatman v.
+^{43.} But see Eatman v.
 United Parcel Serv., 194 F. Supp.
 2d 256, 259-67 (S.D.N.Y.
 2002) (holding an employer's policy prohibiting "unconventional" hairstyles which included "dreadlocks," "braids," "corn rolls [sic]," a "dew [sic] rag," and a "ponytail" was not racially discriminatory in violation of Title VII).

-^{12.} The support for this argument derives from three Title VII discrimination cases involving claims on the basis of race: Rogers v.
+^{44.} The support for this argument derives from three Title VII discrimination cases involving claims on the basis of race: Rogers v.
 American Airlines, Inc., 527 F. Supp.
 229 (S.D.N.Y.
 1981); Eatman v.
 United Parcel Serv., 194 F. Supp.
 2d 256 (S.D.N.Y.
 2002); and Bryant v.
 Begin Manage Program, 281 F. Supp.
+2d 561 (E.D.N.Y.
+2003).

-2d 561 cisions based on the display of racialized, mutable characteristics can be viable under the traditional Title VII analytical frameworks.
-However, they would only be successful if courts consider race, color, and national origin as encompassing more than "immutable characteristics" such as skin color and, in some cases, hair texture.
+^{45.} In this Article, I will only offer a revised analysis of Title VII individual disparate treatment claims.
+For detailed discussions of revised analyses of Title VII disparate impact claims involving employment policies which adversely affect mutable characteristics associated with race or national origin, see Camille Gear Rich, Performing Racial and Ethnic Identity: Discrimination by Proxy and the Future of Title VII, 79 N.Y.U.
+L. REV. 1134 (2004) (suggesting that courts adopt a consider race, color, and national origin as encompassing more than "immutable characteristics" such as skin color and, in some cases, hair texture.
 Additionally, courts must look at the employer's decision within a historical and contemporary social context as well as from the angle of the employee or applicant, rather than simply focusing on the employer's intent to discriminate.
 In doing so, courts will place the employer's justifications and motivations for making its employment decision under much-needed scrutiny and will force employers to examine whether racial or cultural stereotypes influenced the underlying employment decision.

-Part I of this Article delineates a pluralistic approach to examining disparate treatment cases that advances Title VII's statutory aim of "equaliz[ing] the footing of all employees without regard to the employer's subjective perceptions and preconceived ideas" about race, national origin, or color.
+Part I of this Article delineates a pluralistic approach to examining disparate treatment cases that advances Title VII's statutory aim of "equaliz[ing] the footing of all employees without regard to the employer's subjective perceptions and preconceived ideas"46 about race, national origin, or color.
 Part II evinces that courts' maintenance of a perception of race which only constitutes "immutable characteristics" is contrary to earlier courts' depictions of race as well as contemporary understandings of race.
 Additionally, this view does not sufficiently address Title VII racial discrimination claims.
 Part III surveys three Title VII cases in which courts failed to adopt or reluctantly adopted a pluralistic analysis of race discrimination claims involving mutable characteristics such as hair and clothing.
-Parts IV and V present the inherent problems with
+Parts IV and V present the inherent problems with focusing on an actor's discriminatory intent in race discrimination cases.
+These sections examine the theories of Professors Charles Lawrence and R.A.
+Lenhardt, which illuminate the harms resulting from a central focus on an actor's intent.
+Finally, Part VI revisits the three Title VII cases discussed in Part III and evaluates these cases under a revised disparate treatment analysis that incorporates a broader definition of race and a concentration on the plaintiff's perspective and racial stigmatization rather than the employer's intent to discriminate.
+This revised analysis of